 Just click on one of the questions below!

 (For a longer version, please click here.)

 Starting with the second version of the challenge, a so called "prep-phase" was introduced.
-It would give people time to prepare themselves for the challenge weekend, meaning, they were allowed to gather resources and study material even before the challenge started.
-People with a non-Latin script language were also allowed to practice their new script so that they could advance to other things over the weekend and not just hang around the script all day.
+It gives participants time to prepare themselves for the challenge weekend, meaning, they are allowed to gather resources and study material even before the challenge starts a week later.
+People with a non-Latin script language are also allowed to practice their new script so that they can advance to other things over the weekend and not just hang around the script all day.

-Come back here anytime between the start of the prep-phase and the end of the challenge weekend.
-Also, when you register for the Language Jam, you will be given a temporary user name - you won't need a password, you won't need to confirm anything with your mail adress - all you need is this random name to get your language.
+Come back here anytime between the start of the prep-phase and the end of the challenge weekend to get your language.
+When you register for the Language Jam you will be given a temporary user name - you won't need a password, you won't need to confirm anything with your mail address - all you need is this random name to get your challenge language.
 Up!